Miriam Didn't Finish Well

 https://www.amazon.com/Wisdom-Life-Devotional-One-Minute-Reflections/dp/1087775760

-I encourage you to check out the Wisdom for Life Devotional.
+I also encourage you to check out the Wisdom for Life Devotional.
 It contains 100 one-minute devotions to challenge, encourage, instruct, and inspire your love for God's Word: Wisdom for Life.
 Read the story behind Wisdom for Life HERE.
 And find out about the two free Bible studies with purchase HERE.
 You can read the first 4 devotions in the book by clicking "look inside" on Lifeway or Amazon.

-I also encourage you to sign up for a free subscription to Bible Love Notes and get a free e-booklet.
+Did you know you can sign up for a free subscription to Bible Love Notes and get a free e-booklet?
 Find out more HERE.

 Miriam's life offers an important lesson for all of us.
 This 1-minute devotion explains.